Open-Systems-Pharmacology/Fluvoxamine-Model/Report/Fluvoxamine_evaluation_report.md

 ### 2.3.3 Metabolism and Elimination

-Two metabolic pathways were implement in the model:
+Two metabolic pathways were implemented in the model:

-* CYP2D6 (saturable Michealis-Menten)
+* CYP2D6 (saturable Michaelis-Menten)
 * CYP1A2 (linear)

 As the single elimination route via CYP2D6 was not sufficient to correctly describe the multiple dose administrations, elimination through CYP1A2 has been added as suggested by others ([Alqahtani 2016](#5-references)).